crystal-vm/crystal-reader/README.md

 The Abtract Syntax Tree (ast) layer puts the parsed code into objects, so they are nice and easy to work with.

-The Classes don't really define any functionality, that is done in Kide, or can be done in any code using this.
-Kide just adds a compile function to each class, but a visitor pattern would do just as well.
+The Classes don't really define any functionality, that is done in Salama, or can be done in any code using this.
+Salama just adds a compile function to each class, but a visitor pattern would do just as well.

 The functionality that is in there is mainly to do with testing.
 Equality is defined, but also **inspect** in such a way that it's output (which you get from a failing test) can be pasted straight into the test case as the expected result.